Why you should listen to flight safety demos

 Seatbelts

-It is always advised to keep your seatbelt on when seated in case of the outside chance that something unusual, like unexpected turbulence, occurs suddenly.
+It is always advisable to keep your seatbelt on when seated in case of the outside chance that something unusual, like unexpected turbulence, occurs suddenly.

 Bobbie Laurie faced severe and unexpected clear-air turbulence on one flight he was working on.